 A great place to start the journey to recovery is by recognizing that your opiate intake has become an abuse or addiction problem.
 It’s only by admitting to and identifying the addiction that the healing process can officially begin.

-For many individuals that struggle with opiate addiction, quitting begins with some form of detox.
+For many individuals that struggle with opiate addiction, quitting begins with some form of an opiate detox program in Portland.
 This process involves ceasing consumption of opiates altogether, and it often takes place in a supervised medical facility that Crestview Recovery can refer you to.

 Detoxing from an opiate addiction can be stressful on the body, and withdrawal symptoms are likely.
 While this is a difficult phase, it’s a necessary component of lasting recovery.

 It’s also important for all those ready to quit opiates to understand the importance of comprehensive health.
 It isn’t enough to complete a brief detox and hope for the best.
 Addiction often goes hand in hand with things like physical health problems and mental health illnesses.

 Either in an intake interview at rehab or a departure assessment in a detox program, patients should be able to disclose any lingering health concerns.
 In particular, mental illness can be a tremendous obstacle to recovery and needs to be treated.
 Optimal health and lasting sobriety aren’t possible if mental health disorders go undiagnosed or untreated.

 When addiction and mental health treatment is required, experts utilize the dual diagnosis treatment center in Portland.
 Dual diagnosis programs focus on co-occurring disorders together for the most effective treatment.
 Both need to be addressed to quit opiates for the long term.
 Oregon mental health programs include: